Amaryllis Park

 Biography

 Amaryllis Park joined the Stuckeman School's Department of Landscape Architecture in fall 2022 as an assistant teaching professor.
-She was promoted to assistant professor beginning in fall 2024.
+She was promoted to assistant professor beginning in fall 2024 and stepped back into a part-time role starting spring 2025.

 Obtaining her bachelor and master’s degrees in architecture along with her professional design experience in the field, Park earned her doctorate in urban and regional science from the Department of Landscape Architecture and Urban Planning at Texas A&M University.
 She has developed her passion for the relationship between neighborhood environments and children’s everyday activities within, understanding that the role of architects and planners is not just to provide environments that physically support people but also to consider combined environmental factors, such as general societal perceptions and social variables.